aumpierre-unb/McCabeThiele.jl/README.md

-refmin computes the minimum value of the reflux ratio of a distillation column, given a function y = f(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the distillate and the feed, and the feed quality.
+refmin computes the minimum value of the reflux ratio of a distillation column, given a function y = y(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the distillate and the feed, and the feed quality.